Edward-Elmhurst Health offers numerous resources and support for new moms and dads.

 Steps to a Healthier Pregnancy - In this free, online class, you will learn about nutritional needs during pregnancy, exercises for pregnancy, common discomforts of pregnancy with tips to help, and potential hazards & warning signs to be aware of during pregnancy.

-Healthy Pregnancy, Happy Baby - Nutrition and exercise can make pregnancy more enjoyable for you and healthy for your baby.
+Healthy Pregnancy, Happy Baby (Elmhurst Hospital) - Nutrition and exercise can make pregnancy more enjoyable for you and healthy for your baby.
 A dietitian will explain how to eat healthy, deal with the discomforts of pregnancy and recognize the signs of preterm labor.
 In addition, participants will tour the Family Birthing Center.
 This class should be taken between your 20th and 26th week of pregnancy.